digitallinguistics/scription2dlx/README.md

 Option | Default   | Description
 ------ | --------- | -----------
-parser | undefined | A YAML parser to use to parse the header of a scription document.
+codes  | `{}`      | This option allows you to use custom backslash codes in your interlinear glosses.
+It should be a hash containing the scription code as a key (without a leading backslash), and the custom code as the value; ex: `"txn": "t"` will allow you to write `\t` instead of `\txn` for transcription lines. parser | undefined | A YAML parser to use to parse the header of a scription document.
 If none is present, the header will be provided as a string in the `header` property of the returned object.

 ## Using as a Dependency

 If you would like to include `scription2dlx` as a dependency in your own library, you can use the files in the `/src` directory to transpile / bundle `scription2dlx` with your own code.
-The source code for `scription2dlx` is written using the latest JavaScript syntax and ES modules.
+The source code for `scription2dlx` is written using ES modules and the latest JavaScript syntax.

 [AJV]:       https://www.npmjs.com/package/ajv
 [DaFoDiL]:   https://format.digitallinguistics.io